The Perfect Worker Doesn’t Focus on Perfection

-This statement might seem unorthodox, because we’ve all often been told otherwise, but perfection is your enemy – not your friend.
+This blog title might seem unorthodox, because we’ve all often been told otherwise.
+But perfection is your enemy – not your friend.
 Perfection can seriously stifle positive momentum and is frequently a pointless waste of time.
 That’s why Productivity Ninjas avoid perfection at all costs.
 So why is perfection productivity’s enemy and how can you shift your mindset?

 First, let’s talk about the idea of perfection.
 If you’ve been on one of our time management workshops, you’ll know how valuable your time and attention are.
 We’ve all been there – reading through the same three sentences, checking thesaurus for a “more intelligent way” to articulate the same idea over and over again…but is this really the best use of our attention?
 Rather than spending hours on trying to perfect your output, embrace the state of flow and ship a hundred new things.
 At the end of the day, those last minute changes rarely make any difference, so we might as well accept the imperfect.